MarketingPipeline/Quote-Placeholders/README.md

 Not ONLY do these quotes automatically update each day (roughly every 24 hours)!
 There are over 30 types of quotes to choose from :fire:

-These are ONLY generated once & not dynamically from input - meaning it's requires less computing power making it a much more greener / eco-friendly alternative 🌎 ♻️
+These are ONLY generated once (every 24 hours roughly) & not dynamically from input - meaning it's requires less computing power making it a much more greener / eco-friendly alternative 🌎 ♻️